 To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website.

 Free membership is given to volunteers.
 The free membership for volunteers is only a taster of the listings.
 The volunteer cannot get the contact details for a host without buying a membership of NZ$36 for two years.
 By paying for the membership, volunteers get the same information as they would on the WWOOF NZ website listings.
 Plus, there are extra categories of work, especially working in a hostel for accommodation.
 This is ideal for those looking for other work for accommodation options where they can choose to hone different skills, rather than exclusively farming.

-Due to less host regulations on HelpX, make sure to read the reviews!
+Due to fewer host regulations on HelpX, make sure to read the reviews!
 Thankfully, HelpX encourages users to submit reviews so you can usually get a lot of information.
 The conditions are more flexible with HelpX hosts too, for example, you can do 2 hours a day with some hosts but then the volunteer may not get food in exchange.
 Ask plenty of questions by contacting the host, making sure both volunteer and host meet each other’s needs.

 To sum up…